gmanasses/gmanasses/README.md

-- 👋 Hi, I’m Guilherme Manassés
+- 👋 Hi, I’m Guilherme da Cunha Manassés
-- 👀 I’m searching a company to work in game dev career
+- 👀 I'm advancing in my career as a game developer
-- 🎮 My gaming portfolio on [itch.io](https://gmanasses.itch.io), currently working on my final work of Computer Engineer
+- 🎮 My portfolio is available at [itch.io](https://gmanasses.itch.io)
 - 📫 You can contact me on [Linkedin](https://www.linkedin.com/in/gmanasses/)